akkiei/NotifierWeb/README.md

 # NotifierWeb
-A web application to access your notifications
+A web application to access your notifications from the Notifier android app.